 There’s however a catch:

 When candida starts to die during the treatment, your body needs to eliminate the dead yeast and its released toxins.
-When the amount of toxins released by the dying candida is more than what your body can safely handle, you may experience a healing crises (also known as candida die off symptoms).
+When the amount of toxins released by the dying candida is more than what your body can safely handle, you may experience a healing crisis (also known as candida die off symptoms).
 Common symptoms usually include flu like symptoms often with fever, joint, muscle and body pain along with other discomforts.

 Are the symptoms you have related to candida die off?

-- compare your symptoms against common candida die off symptoms
+- compare your symptoms against common candida die off symptoms.

-- calculate your estimated candida toxicity levels
+- calculate your estimated candida toxicity levels.

 Many people use natural antifungal foods, herbs, supplements and remedies in order to artificially “kill the yeast” where what you really want to do is to restore the natural balance in your body, so your body can safely eliminate the excess yeast naturally – two completely different things.